 An Overview of Mental Health in Auburn, Washington

 Auburn, Washington is a large suburban area with plenty of shopping, restaurants, and attractions for its residents to enjoy and outdoor trails and parks designed to let residents experience nature without having to leave the city.
-It features a large downtown area where the community gather to participate in large events, including the famous Veterans’ Day Parade.
+It features a large downtown area where the community gathers to participate in large events, including the famous Veterans’ Day Parade.
 The Muckleshoot Reservation is located within Auburn as well and includes the Muckleshoot Casino.
 Located mostly in King County, the city is a short drive to both Seattle and Tacoma.
 Auburn is home to 80,776 residents who come from diverse backgrounds and cultures.

 Mental Health Risk Factors in Auburn

 While mental health issues are spread out among all demographics of people, there are certain populations within Auburn with whom these issues are likely to be more prevalent.
 Identifying these risk factors help health professionals and authorities know where to focus their efforts.

 Minorities in Auburn are poorer than their white counterparts with the highest poverty rates occurring with pacific islanders at 51.33 percent.
 The majority of Auburn residents are white with 68.2 percent reporting to be white alone.
 The second largest reported race is Hispanics at 14.4 percent.
 While only 9.72 percent of whites live in poverty, 29.33 percent of Hispanics live below the poverty line.
 Since poverty is linked to mental illness, this indicates that mental health issues are very common among Hispanics living in Auburn.
 Additionally, only 56.77 percent of Hispanic students graduate from high school.
 There is a strong correlation between youth mental illness and high school dropout rates, which reveals that Hispanic youths are likely struggling with mental illnesses as well.